brianpetro/obsidian-smart-templates/README.md

 - **AI-Powered**: Leverage AI models to generate content based on your templates, variable prompts, and current context (note or highlighted text).
 - **Variable Prompts**: Define prompts for each variable for more control over content generation.
 - **Flexible Configuration**: Choose your preferred AI model platform.
+- **Manual Prompt Input**: Use `{{ "Your prompt here" }}` syntax for on-the-fly custom prompts within templates.
+- **EJS Syntax Support**: Utilize EJS syntax for more advanced template logic and formatting.

 *More features coming soon...*:
+- Integration with [Smart Memos](https://github.com/Mossy1022/Smart-Memos)
 - Integration with Smart Connections to retrieve additional context
-- Integration with [Smart Memos](https://github.com/Mossy1022/Smart-Memos)
 - Integration with [Smart Connections Visualizer](https://github.com/Mossy1022/Smart-Connections-Visualizer) for visual selection of nodes to use as context

 ## Installation

-Currently in beta and requires manual installation.
+Currently in beta.
+Requires installing manually or via BRAT.

+**Smart Connections Supporters**: install using the "Easy Install" button in the early-release (version `2.2`) plugin settings.

 ## Usage